11 Herding Dog Breeds You Should Know

 2. Australian Shepherd

-The Australian Shepherd is another popular one among herding dog breeds.
+The Australian Shepherd is another popular herding dog breed.
 Though its name might seem confusing, it originates from the United States.
 It works best when given a job to do.
 The Australian Shepherd is highly trainable and quickly learns new commands.

 Also, it is an excellent companion and watchdog, a sturdy, athletic, and energetic breed.
 They weigh about 40 to 60 pounds and are 18 to 23 inches tall.
 Aussies are active dogs that need a lot of physical exercise.

 They love to play fetch, chase balls, and run through fields.
-This mixed breed is very social and gets along well with children and other animals.
+This mixed breed is social and interacts well with children and other animals.
 Also, they are brilliant and can be trained to assist their owners with household chores.

 3. Beauceron

 This French breed originated in the 19th century.
 Its name comes from Beauce, a region located in France.
-This herding dog breed is still found in France, Canada, and the USA.
+This herding dog breed remains in France, Canada, and the USA.

 These dogs are also known for their stubbornness and independence.
 However, it doesn’t mean they don’t get along with young children.
 Beaucerons are excellent watchdogs and companions that get along with both old and young.